ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Path Styles

 - Virtual style puts your bucket name 1st, s3 2nd, and the region 3rd.
 - Path style puts s3 1st and your bucket as a sub domain.
+Phasing out.
 - Legacy Global endpoint has no region.
+Limited support and discouraged.
 - S3 static hosting can be your own domain or your bucket name 1st, s3-website 2nd, followed by the region.
-- AWS are in the process of phasing out Path style, and support for Legacy Global  Endpoint format is limited and discouraged.

 ## Storage classes

-1. Standard
+1. **Standard**

    99.99% availability, 99.x11 9 durability; stored redundantly across multiple devices/facilities; sustain loss of 2 facilities concurrently

-2. Infrequently Accessed
+2. **Infrequently Accessed**

    for data accessed infrequently, but need rapid access when needed; lower fee, but retreival fee applicable (previously reduced redundancy storage)

-3. One Zone - Infrequently Accessed
+3. **One Zone - Infrequently Accessed**

    Lower cost than IA; multiple availability zones not needed

-4. Intelligent Tiering
+4. **Intelligent Tiering**

    Machine Learning used to understand how data is used and moved to that tier automatically

-5. Glacier
+5. **Glacier Instant Retrieval**

+   68% cheaper than IA **when accessed once per quarter**; retrieval time is in milliseconds

+6. **Glacier Flexible Retrieval**

-   Low cost archive; store any amount of data; retrieval time configurable from hours to minutes
+   Low cost archive, 10% cheaper than Glacier Instant Retrieval; store any amount of data; retrieval time configurable from hours to minutes

-6. Glacier deep archive
+7. **Glacier deep archive**

    lowest cost archive; retrieval time is 12 hours